 Primary amenorrhea may be prevented by maintaining an appropriate body weight and treating the underlying conditions.

 The history and physical exam (H&PE) are the most important steps in diagnosing primary amenorrhea.
 Key elements of the history are listed in Table 13-2.
 This targeted history will help narrow the differential and eliminate unnecessary testing.
 Physical examination should focus on appearance of secondary sexual characteristics and pelvic examination findings—specifically the presence or absence of a uterus.
 BMI should also be calculated and compared with prior visits to assess both for rapid weight loss or weight gain.
-Presence or absence of breast development and presence or absence of the uterus and cervix ...
+Presence or absence of breast development and presence or absence ...